arc-language/arc-lang/parser/PACKAGE.md

 	// EnterPrimaryExpression is called when entering the primaryExpression production.
 	EnterPrimaryExpression(c *PrimaryExpressionContext)

+	// EnterQualifiedIdentifier is called when entering the qualifiedIdentifier production.
+	EnterQualifiedIdentifier(c *QualifiedIdentifierContext)

 	// EnterLiteral is called when entering the literal production.
 	EnterLiteral(c *LiteralContext)